 - Drizzle with the fish sauce mixture you put aside.

-- Stir a little to make sure the marinade is spread evenly.
-Check the seasoning and add more fish sauce, chili pepper, sugar or lemon juice to taste if necessary.
+Stir a little to make sure the marinade is spread evenly.
+Check the seasoning and add more fish sauce, chili pepper, sugar or lime juice to taste if necessary.
 Put the salad in the fridge 5 minutes before serving.
 Transfer the beef salad onto plates or to a large serving dish.
 Sprinkle with the crushed salted peanuts or cashews.
 Plate up!